WilliCommer/build-react-app-using-netbeans/README.md

 ```
 create-react-app triple-ed
 ```
 It took one minute to get ready.
-The result was npm package folder.
+The result was npm a package folder.

 ## 3. Start
 ```